the-write-one/Git_Tutorial/README.md

    53ff74c..98d0755  master -> master
 ```

-At this point, you may want to verify the changes at the GitHub server:
+At this point, verify the changes at the GitHub server:

 <img src="clone/21_Server_Changes.png" width="600">